 World Haemochromatosis Week will be observed from 4-10 June 2018.

-We have moved our past annual Haemochromatosis Awareness Week in early August dates to align with other members of Haemochromatosis International, the international alliance of haemochromatosis support groups, to support a worldwide, coordinated haemochromatosis awareness campaign in the first week of June each year.
+We are joining with other members of Haemochromatosis International, the international alliance of haemochromatosis support groups, to support a worldwide, coordinated haemochromatosis awareness campaign in the first week of June each year.

-Using the media, displays, and other activities, Awareness Week is an opportunity to focus attention on Haemochromatosis and the risk of inherited iron overload.
+Using the media, displays, and other activities, the week is an opportunity to focus attention on Haemochromatosis and the risk of inherited iron overload.

 How can I help?